 Employee stock notes receivable represents notes issued to us by certain employees and officers to finance the purchase of our common stock.
-Directors and executive officers (including equivalent positions) do not, and are not allowed to, participate in this program.
+Section 16 directors and executive officers do not, and are not allowed to, participate in this program.

 H. STOCK-BASED COMPENSATION